alvinhochun/gd32vf103-pinecil-demo-rs/README.md

   TX pin of your device to the RX pin of the Pinecil directly, as the RX pin on the Pinecil is not 5V-tolerant.
 You can use a resistor voltage divider to convert the voltage level.
-- It may be nice to have a debugging setup using a JTAG debugger, however I have not tried one myself.
+- It may be nice to have a debugging setup using a JTAG debugger.
 If you use a JTAG, you probably also want OpenOCD and GDB.
+(Also check out [my notes on connecting JTAG](./notes/01-JTAG.md).)
 - An LED and a current-limiting resistor can be used to provide a binary output, as a simple indicator, or just to get started with a simple blinking LED demo.